Diamond Shoal Light: History

 That lightship, LV 69, was the first of six lightships employed at Diamond Shoals in the twentieth century.
 Prior to World War I, lightships were assigned in pairs at this station, which each relieving the other; after LV 71 was sunk by the German submarine U-140, a single ship was assigned, relieved as needed.
 During World War II the lightship was replaced by a lighted buoy.
 The last lightship stationed here, WLV 189, was the first lightship built after the Coast Guard took over the Lighthouse Service, and the first all-welded lightship; it was expressly built for service at this station, and remained in service there until 1966.

 In the early 1960s, "Texas Tower" lighthouses were erected at six offshore sites on the East coast.
-Diamond Shoals was the second to last to be built, and was activated in 1966; it was automated in 1977.
+Diamond Shoals was the second to last to be built, and was activated in 1966 before being automated in 1977.
 The unmanned lighthouse suffered significant damage from Hurricane Fran in 1996, and the catwalks were subsequently found to be so rotten that the light could only be safely visited by helicopter.
 The light was extinguished in 2001, and has since been removed.

 Although the light was removed, the tower still stands and is frequented by fishermen for the many species of fish that live below and near it.
 Amberjack and barracuda are some of the larger fish that call Diamond Shoals light tower their home.

 In 2012 the tower, described as needing $2.3 million of repairs, was listed for auction by the General Services Administration.
 It sold in October of that year for $20,000, to Dave Schneider who plans to restore it.
 Schneider has since "shaved" about a million dollars off the estimated repairs by using volunteer labor.
 He plans on using the tower for research by his Minnesota-based company "Zap Water" along with other companies.